alphagov/ai-publishing-feedback-experimentation/README.md

 To deploy to Cloud Run locally (avoiding the requirement to type lots of environment variables into the cloud console), you can use the command found in `deploy_to_cloudrun.sh`.
 This script will deploy the image to Cloud Run and set the environment variables for you.
 Run this file by typing `bash deploy_to_cloudrun.sh` in the root directory.

+_Troubleshooting: if the service is deployed but the application fails saying that it cannot find a folder/file, then you can use `gcloud builds submit --config cloudbuild_ls.yaml`.
+This takes the image pushed to Artifact Registry, opens it, and runs a command to recursively list the files in the container.
+This can help you debug what files are missing.
+This will not download the image to your local machine which saves space (~8GB) but will still take a while to run._

 ### A note on Poetry

 To install dependencies into a new environment, run `poetry install`.
 This will create an environment if one does not already exist, following the naming convention "project-name-py3.XX".